Center Of Excellence

 When do I consult a doctor if I have back pain?

 As I told you before, most back pain should subside in a day or two.
-At least they will become mild in intensity of pain.
+At least they will become mild in the intensity of pain.
 However, even after two to three days of good rest, back pain still persists, it is better to consult a doctor.
 It goes without saying; if intensity increases, medical consultation is imperative.
-Back pain associated with throbbing pain, fever, weakness and/or numbness in legs, any s/o paralysis of leg or legs, doctor has to be consulted.
+Back pain associated with throbbing pain, fever, weakness and/or numbness in legs, any s/o paralysis of leg or legs, the doctor has to be consulted.

 Does physiotherapy help in the management of back pain?

 Physiotherapy is a very integral part of back pain management.
 Generally, we do not advocate active exercises during an ongoing episode of back pain.
 We recommend heating modalities like IFT, SWD.
-Once back pain starts coming down, passive physiotherapy should be started.
-As soon as patient is able to tolerate the active physiotherapy, muscle-strengthening physiotherapy must be started.
+Once the back pain starts coming down, passive physiotherapy should be started.
+As soon as the patient is able to tolerate the active physiotherapy, muscle-strengthening physiotherapy must be started.
 Any episode of muscle spasm, sprain or back injury leads to loss of muscle tone.
 If we do not focus on physiotherapy rehabilitation, there are chances that one can have recurrent episodes of back pain.

 It is, however, important to note that there is no role of a very short term physiotherapy protocol.
 Toning up of muscle takes longer time than one would expect.
 Ideally, one should be on 6-8 weeks of physiotherapy to regain the muscle strength.

 Dr. Niraj Vasavada

 Head of Department- Spine